lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 Once I treat myself as a world citizen, I become less associated with any nationality.
 Some people says that GFW is a great thing that it helps to Chinese Internet company grows up.
 And just in today, I was frustrated with this thing for the 300 time.
-It stop myself to push my essays regularly to GitHub.
+It stops myself to push my essays regularly to GitHub.
 After fighting with it with one hour, I found that I need to add some config to the SSH program.
 Then it works like a charm.

 I deleted my essay "Why Genius Zhiwei must go to the USA".
 Though it has a lot of good points there, but as now I live in China.
 I should appreciate more good aspect of it instead of being unhappy where I am now often.